text-machine-teaching/uml_nlp_class_2022/docs/project_proposals.md

 and see if it helps the model to achieve better performance on language modeling and downstream tasks.

 Ask Vlad if you want to work on it.

+## BERT-motivator for controllable text generation

+**Goal:** apply adversarial decomposition idea to pre-trained models to control text genration parameters

+Ask Vlad if you want to work on it.